lpc-rs/lpc546xx-hal/README.md

 $ cargo run --example gpio --features=mcu-LPC54608J512ET180,rt
 ```

 This HAL will also include a `__pre_init` stub in `startup-code/libstartup.a` to be called by cortex-m-rt when the "rt" feature is enabled.
-In this stub all the rams are turned on. you can disable this feature by using the `disable-linker-script` feature.
+In this stub all the rams are turned on.
+You can disable this feature by using the `disable-pre-init-blob` feature.
 But you should do it yourself, otherwise your program will not boot, as `cortex-m-rt` will try to init memory region that are not enabled.

 # Toolchain Setup